 And because these types of foods tend to stick to and between your teeth very well, this process of acid feeding on carbs is present for long periods of time, which is a disaster for your teeth.

 You can prevent this by eating crunchy vegetables along side your staches.
 This allows the vegetables to act as a scrub and remove a good portion of the starches from your teeth.
-It is also a good idea to floss and flush your mouth with water after eating these foods.
+It is also a good idea to floss, whether it be string flossing or water flossing, as well as flush your mouth with water after eating these foods.

 Foods and Candy that are Hard